urukalo/umLogger/README.md

 # umLogger

-event logger --- testing my skills
+event logger --- testing my skills<br>
 bonus: PSR3 impl with optional handler and formatter for logs

 Some example data: